 Scientific name: Themeda quadrivalvis

-Grader grass also has a statutory weed management plan that outlines the legal requirements for control.
+Grader grass has a statutory weed management plan that outlines the legal requirements for control.

 Grader grass is native to India.
-It was accidentally introduced to Australia in the 1930s as a contaminant in pasture seed, and then in the 1960s to the NT.
+It was accidentally introduced to Australia in the 1930s as a contaminant in pasture seed, and then in the 1960s to the Northern Territory.

 It is now well-established in the Katherine and Darwin regions and continues to spread.